 The liver function tests, namely AST, ALT, alkaline phosphatase, and total bilirubin, are used to assess possible drug-induced liver toxicity.
-The proportion of patients with PCSA values at any post-baseline visit by baseline status will be displayed by treatment group for each parameter.
-The proportion of patients with PCSA values at any post-baseline visit will also be displayed by duration of exposure for each treatment group (only if a tabulation summary is necessary).
+The proportion of patients with PCSA values at any post-Baseline visit by baseline status will be displayed by treatment group for each parameter.
+The proportion of patients with PCSA values at any post-Baseline visit will also be displayed by duration of exposure for each treatment group (only if a tabulation summary is necessary).

-Listing of possible Hy's law cases identified by treatment group (eg, patients with any elevated ALT>3 x ULN, and associated with an increase in bilirubin ≥ 2 x ULN) with ALT, AST, alkaline phosphatase, total bilirubin, and the following complementary parameters if available: conjugated bilirubin and prothrombin time/international normalized ratio ,creatine phosphokinase, serum creatinine, complete blood count, anti-HAV IgM, anti-HBc IgM, anti-HCV and HCV RNA, anti-CMV IgM and anti-HEV IgM antibodies, auto-antibodies: anti-nuclear, anti-DNA, anti-smooth muscle, Epstein-Barr virus, herpes viruses, and anti-LKM.
+Listing of possible Hy's law cases identified by treatment group (eg, patients with any elevated ALT>3 x ULN, and associated with an increase in bilirubin ≥2 x ULN) with ALT, AST, alkaline phosphatase and total bilirubin and the following complementary parameters if available: conjugated bilirubin and prothrombin time/international normalized ratio ,creatine phosphokinase, serum creatinine, complete blood count, anti-HAV IgM, anti-HBc IgM, anti-HCV and HCV RNA, anti-CMV IgM and anti-HEV IgM antibodies, auto-antibodies: anti-nuclear, anti-DNA, anti-smooth muscle, Epstein-Barr virus, herpes viruses, and anti-LKM..

-2.4.5.5 Analyses of vital sign variables
+2.4.5.6 Analyses of vital sign variables

-The summary statistics (including number, mean, median, Q1, Q3, standard deviation, minimum and maximum) of heart rate, temperature and respiratory rate (observed values or mean observed values, and changes from baseline) will be calculated for each visit or study assessment (baseline, each post-baseline time point, last on-treatment value) by treatment group.
+The summary statistics (including number, mean (standard deviation), median, Q1, Q3, minimum and maximum) of all vital signs variables (central laboratory values and changes from Baseline) will be calculated for each planned visit or study assessment (Baseline, each post-Baseline time point, last on-treatment) by treatment group.

-The incidence of PCSAs at any time during the TEAE period will be summarized by treatment group for SBP, DBP, and HR.
+The incidence of PCSAs at any time during the TEAE period will be summarized by treatment group for SBP, DBP and HR.
 All measurements collected during the TEAE period, including unscheduled ones, will be considered for the PCSA summaries.
-The summaries will include patients in the safety population who have at least 1 assessment performed during the TEAE period.
-When a PCSA definition is based on change from baseline, patients must have a baseline to be included in the summaries.
+The summaries will include patients in the safety population who have at least one assessment performed during the TEAE period.
+When a PCSA definition is based on change from Baseline, patients must have a baseline to be included in the summaries.

-A listing of patients with at least 1 post-baseline PCSA will be provided and will display the patient's profile over time of all vital sign parameters.
+A listing of patients with at least one post-Baseline PCSA will be provided and will display the patient's profile over time of all vital sign parameters.
 Individual data listings will include the following flags:

-- Baseline values will be flagged "B". - Parameter values reaching a PCSA limit will be flagged ("+" or "-"depending on the direction).
+- Baseline values will be flagged "B". - Parameter values reaching a PCSA limit will be flagged ('+' or '-' depending on the direction).

-2.4.5.6 Analyses of electrocardiogram variables
+2.4.5.7 Analyses of electrocardiogram variables

 Shift tables will be provided to present ECG status according to baseline status (Normal/Missing, Abnormal) for each treatment group during the TEAE period.
-Supportive listings of patients with abnormal ECG status at any post-baseline visit will be provided.
+Supportive listings of patients with abnormal ECG status at any post-Baseline visit will be provided.

-2.4.5.7 Analyses of physical examination variables
+2.4.5.8 Analyses of physical examination variables

 Shift tables will be provided to present physical examination findings by body system according to baseline status (Normal/Missing, Abnormal) for each treatment group during the TEAE period.
-Supportive listings of patients with abnormal findings at any post-baseline visit will be provided.
+Supportive listings of patients with abnormal findings at any post-Baseline visit will be provided.